wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

-We are ensuring that the button text never stays the same using this line of code `jokeButton.textContent = randomitemFromArray(buttonText, jokeButton.textContent);`, We get the "not" argument from the text that currently exists on the button when it is clicked.
+We are ensuring that the button text never stays the same using this line of code `jokeButton.textContent = randomitemFromArray(buttonText, jokeButton.textContent);`.
+We get the "not" argument from the text that currently exists on the button when it is clicked.

-Now if you refresh the page, you will see it is working very well, and if you just keep clicking it, eventually we wil lget a log that we already used that one.
+If you refresh the page, you will see it is working very well, and if you just keep clicking it, eventually we will get a log that states "we already used that one".

+### Loading State & CSS Loader

 This is working, but one thing we are going to do is add a loading state.
 Feel free to leave this lesson now if you are not interested in loaders.

 Let's make a CSS loader.

 In the HTML, right before our paragrah tag that will contain our dad jokes, add the following div `<div class="loader"></div>`.

-Now let's google "CSS loader" and we will select `loading.io`.
+LGoogle "CSS loader" and select `loading.io`.

 ![](@attachment/Clipboard_2020-05-25-17-32-22.png) 15:39
 ![](@attachment/Clipboard_2020-05-25-17-32-40.png) 15:43